-

 The relevant pages of the German Federal Office for Migration and Refugees (BAMF) and the German Ministry of Interior provide further information.

 Third country nationals exiting Ukraine who are planning to come to Germany should reach out to the relevant embassy in Berlin.
-A list of the Embassies in Berlin and their contact details can be found here.
+Here is a list of the Embassies in Berlin and their contact details.

 Women affected or threatened by violence can call this Help Line for counselling in several languages, including Ukrainian and Russian.